verdianeDada/graphic_design/readme.md

 # My Graphic Design Portfolio

 ## Description
-This is just a presentation of some of the graphic designs I've worked on!
+This is a presentation of some of the graphic designs I've worked on as part time job.

 ## Software used
 I've actually used: